Ali-Laoz/-python--Time-study-counter-database/README.md

+!!!!!its only source code not the working program!!!!!

 # -python--Time-study-counter-database
 The project I did was supposed to be for me but I also wanted to share it with anyone who would like to use it